 It’s simply not necessary for people to “hit bottom” before they can be helped.
 That’s an old myth that has been disproven long ago.

-Resources on How to Help Someone Who Drinks Too Much
+How to Help Someone Who Drinks Too Much